holy week & easter

 • Lighting a new fire in a smoking pit inside the darkened church

-• Hearing stories by candlelight of God acting to rescue many people in the past
+• Hearing stories by candlelight of God acting to rescue people in the past

 • Blessing the baptismal font, where people pass from death to life